leanix/vsm-github-broker/README.md

 - `LEANIX_API_TOKEN` - the LeanIX token, obtained from your admin panel. :warning: Make sure the api token has `ADMIN`rights.
 - `LEANIX_CONFIGURATION_NAME` - the LeanIX configuration name. ❔in the current stage, you need to provide your GitHub organisation names to us, for us to create these configurations.
 We are working on a self-setup UI 🖥️
 - `GITHUB_TOKEN` - a [personal access token](#personal-access-token) with full `repo`, `read:org` and `admin:org_hook` scopes.
 - `GITHUB_URL` - the hostname of your GitHub Enterprise deployment, such as `https://ghe.domain.com`.
+This must include the protocol (http vs https) of the GitHub Enterprise deployment.
 - `BROKER_URL` - the full URL of the vsm client as it will be accessible by your GitHub Enterprise deployment webhooks, such as http://vsm.client:8080
 - `VSM_WEBHOOK` - a boolean switch to turn off the webhook capability of the broker.
-In this case, the broker wont place any webhook and will just run on a 1x day schedule.
+When set to false, the broker won't place any webhook and will just run on a 1x day schedule.
 Default: `true`.

 > :bulb: We highly recommend to use the broker with webhooks for a much better & instant user experience, if you can.